 We knew this wasn’t the right fit since TOPO2 needs consistent curing.
 The hand lay-up method simply creates a fiberglass shell with no further structural reinforcement.
 With this approach, it’s difficult to control the application of epoxy resin.
 Using a paintbrush or roller leaves too much room for uneven saturation for our taste, and the result can be over or under-saturated.
 Once again, the durability just wasn’t up to snuff!

-We finally found our Goldilocks porridge with the infusion process.
+We finally found our Goldilocks porridge using a high-quality vacuum infusion process.
 Though infusion is costlier because it requires more systems and increased precision, it's definitely the best fit for our product goals.

 With infusion, the fiberglass cloth is laid onto the mold using tack adhesive.
 After that, a large vacuum bag goes over the entire mold to suck the air out and compress everything to be as compact as possible.
-(Think those plastic storage bags that flatten puffy comforters with a vacuum!)
+(Think of those plastic storage bags that flatten puffy comforters with a vacuum!)
 Then, technicians inject epoxy resin through a port in the bag and use another port to suck the resin to evenly distribute it throughout the fiberglass.
 This process creates that perfect saturation we wanted - nice and even all over.

 An infusion process also allows for other materials to be put into the lay-up.
 This is how we integrated our unique PET core to build structure right into the fiberglass itself.

 Ultimately, we chose to use an infusion process to construct the TOPO2 body despite the added cost and time.
 This process allows us to have the structure built right into the fiberglass, giving our camper trailer incredible strength without all the weight - the exact functionality we’re looking for.
 Not only that, but TOPO2 has a single-piece body and a fully mechanical gutter system built into the design, making it sleek, seamless, and leak-proof!

 We refuse to sacrifice quality on our mission to build the best damn camper known to man.
 Our composite design is like no other, and we couldn’t be happier with the results.